stacks-network/docs/_develop/profiles.md

 {:.no_toc}

-You can use the blockstack.js library to create and register an ID on the Stacks blockchain.
+You can use the blockstack.js library to create and register an Blockstack username on the Stacks blockchain.
 This section describes the `Profile` object and contains the following topics:

 * TOC
 {:toc}